Power of attorney

 The most common types of access are:

-• Power of attorney - gives someone the legal authority to make decisions on your behalf.
+• Power of attorney - gives someone the legal authority to make decisions on behalf of the account holder.

 • Third-party mandate - allows someone limited access to current and savings accounts.

-• Court order - to appoint someone to act on your behalf, if you are unable.
+• Court order - to appoint someone to act on behalf of the account holder, if they are unable.

 See all types of access available and what they mean.